discreetlogcontracts/dlcspecs/Messaging.md

    * [`u16`:`outcome_n_len`]
    * [`utf8_string`:`outcome_n`]

-This type of event descriptor is a simple enumeration where the value `n` is omitted from being explicitly included as it can be derived from the length field of the TLV.
+This type of event descriptor is a simple enumeration where the value `n` is the number of outcomes in the event. `n` is not given because it can be found by parsing each outcome's length followed by the actual outcome until you has parsed the same number of bytes as the length field of the TLV.

-Each `outcome_n` corresponds to the pre-image of a possible outcome that the oracle could sign.
+Each `outcome_i` corresponds to the pre-image of a possible outcome that the oracle could sign.

 ### The `oracle_event` Type